HackYourFuture/study/the-internet/cors.md

 # Cross Origin Resources Sharing (CORS)

 CORS stands for Cross-Origin Resource Sharing.
-But what is this?
+You may come across CORS when you want to fetch data from a Web API.
+So what is it?

 As per Mozilla Developer Network (MDN) documentation: